-1 agreement that meets the requirements of section 3.
-2 (b) Except as provided in subsection (d), collaborative law terminates when a party: 3 (1) gives written notice of termination to other parties and collaborative lawyers; 4 (2) begins a proceeding substantially related to the matter; 5 (3) initiates a contested pleading, motion, order to show cause, request for a 6 conference with the tribunal, request that the proceeding be put on a tribunal's active calendar or 7 takes similar action in a pending proceeding substantially related to the matter; or 8 (4) discharges a collaborative lawyer or a collaborative lawyer withdraws from 9 further representation of a party.
-10 (c) The party who terminates collaborative law and that party's collaborative lawyer shall 11 provide prompt written notice of the termination of collaborative law to all other parties and 12 collaborative lawyers.
-The notice: 13 (1) shall state collaborative law is terminated as of a specific date.
-14 (2) need not specify a reason for terminating collaborative law.
-15 (d) Notwithstanding the discharge or withdrawal of a collaborative lawyer, the 16 collaborative law process may continue if within thirty days of the date of the written notice of 17 discharge or withdrawal: 18 (1) the unrepresented party engages a successor collaborative lawyer; 19 (2) all parties consent to continuation of the collaborative law process by 20 reaffirming the collaborative law participation agreement in a signed record; 21 (3) the collaborative law participation agreement is amended to identify and 22 acknowledge engagement of the successor collaborative lawyer in a signed record.
-23 (e) A collaborative law participation agreement may provide additional methods of
+2 (B) begins a contested proceeding substantially related to the matter; 3 (C) begins a contested pleading, motion, order to show cause, request for a 4 conference with the tribunal, request that the proceeding be put on a tribunal's active calendar or 5 takes similar action in a pending proceeding substantially related to the matter; or 6 (D) discharges a collaborative lawyer.
+7 (2) a collaborative lawyer withdraws from further representation of a party.
+8 (d) The party that terminates collaborative law and that party's present or former 9 collaborative lawyer shall provide prompt written notice of the termination of collaborative law 10 to all other parties and collaborative lawyers.
+The notice: 11 (1) shall state that collaborative law is terminated as of a specific date.
+12 (2) need not specify a reason for terminating collaborative law.
+13 (e) Notwithstanding the discharge or withdrawal of a collaborative lawyer, the 14 collaborative law process continues if within thirty days of the date specified in the written 15 notice of termination: 16 (1) the unrepresented party engages a successor collaborative lawyer; 17 (2) all parties consent to continuation of the collaborative law process by 18 reaffirming the collaborative law participation agreement in a signed record; 19 (3) the collaborative law participation agreement is amended to identify the 20 successor collaborative lawyer in a signed record; and 21 (4) the successor collaborative lawyer acknowledges the engagement in a signed 22 record.
+23 (f) A party who begins an uncontested proceeding or motion in a pending proceeding